 But it’s probably better to make your wording simpler, with an opener like:

-- “I prefer reading to watching TV and movies.
+- “I prefer outdoor jobs to indoor jobs.
 Let me explain.”

 Simpler wording not only saves you precious time, but also sounds more speech-like, more natural and conversational.
 Don’t get too simple of course.
 Make sure you answer the question completely and support your answer well.
 Try to aim for about 40-43 seconds for Independent Speaking.
 You’ll have to cut things more close to the time limit, but the farther you go below 40 seconds, the harder it is to give a truly complete answer.